eli64s/readme-ai/README.md

 </details>

-Additionally, It is essential to understand the potential risks and costs associated with using LLM APIs.
+Additionally, it is essential to understand the potential risks and costs associated with using LLM APIs.

 > [!WARNING]
 >
 > Please review the following information before using *readme-ai*.
 >
-> 1. **Review Sensitive Information!**: Before running <em>README-AI</em>, ensure all content in your repository is free of sensitive information. <em>README-AI</em> DOES NOT filter out sensitive data from your codebase and generated README file. <em>README-AI</em> DOES NOT alter your codebase in any way, and it is your responsibility to review your codebase before generating a README file, as well as after before publishing it.
+> 1. **Review Sensitive Information**: Before running <em>README-AI</em>, ensure all content in your repository is free of sensitive information. <em>README-AI</em> DOES NOT filter out sensitive data from your codebase and generated README file. <em>README-AI</em> DOES NOT alter your codebase in any way, and it is your responsibility to review your codebase before generating a README file, as well as after before publishing it.
 >
 > 2. **API Usage Costs**: The OpenAI API is not free.
 Thus, you will be charged for each request made by <em>README-AI</em>.
 Costs can accumulate rapidly, so it's essential to be aware of your usage.
 Please monitor your API usage and associated costs by visiting the [OpenAI API Usage Dashboard](https://platform.openai.com/account/usage).
 >